yiisoft/config/README.md

 packages.
 It allows putting configuration needed to use a package right inside thus implementing a plugin system.
 The package becomes a plugin holding both the code and its configuration.

+## Requirements

+- PHP 7.4 or higher.
+- `JSON` PHP extension.
+- Composer 2.0 or higher.

 ## Installation

 ```shell